In the booklet of this recording the musicologist Nicolas Southon let his stunning ignorance run wild as follows:

 The "Jenamy" entry on p.
 232 of The Cambridge Mozart Encyclopedia (Cambridge University Press 2006).
 The author does not provide a bibliographic source, because he has obviously received his knowledge from a messenger that visited him in a dream.

-Some renowned pianists have shown how to proceed in connection with a new recording of K. 271.
+Some renowned pianists have shown how to proceed honorably on the occasion of a new recording of K. 271.
 Before Paul Badura-Skoda in 2006 wrote the booklet for his new recording for ARCANA, he asked me to provide him with detailed information concerning my latest research and later sent me a copy of the recording.

-In the booklet for her 2011 recording of K. 271 for the Hyperion label Angela Hewitt writes the following:
+In the booklet for her 2011 recording of K. 271, released on the Hyperion label, Angela Hewitt writes the following:

 On the occasion of the publication of his book Über Musik.
 Sämtliche Essays und Reden in 2005 Alfred Brendel, who of course is far above the pettiness of some scholars, updated his 1985 essay "Ermahnungen eines Mozartspielers an sich selbst" ("Admonitions of a Mozart Performer to Himself") to include my discovery.
 In this essay Brendel writes:

 Wer die mysteriöse »Mlle Jeunehomme« war, ist dank der Nachforschungen von Michael Lorenz inzwischen geklärt: Sie hieß Victoire Jenamy, wurde in Straßburg 1749 geboren und war das älteste Kind des Tänzers Jean Georges Noverre.
 Mysteriös geblieben ist die plötzliche höchste Meisterschaft, die sich in dem für sie komponierten Werk entfaltet.